$1000 extra dollars in your bank account every single month. What would that amount of money mean for you?

 Can lines of text merged with a series of images and videos, immediately create income?

-There is no magic switch that you can flip to roll out a money-generating blog.
+There is no magic switch that you can flip to roll out a blog that makes money online.

 At the core of successful blogging is passion, patience, hard work, and determination.
 After years of being in the field, I think most people have a few of these characteristics, but not all of them.

-To succeed as a blogger, you’ll need to have an interest in what you’re writing about, you’ll need to be a hard worker, and you’ll need to enjoy learning new skills (because there is a LOT of that in this field).
+To succeed as a blogger, you’ll need to have an interest in what you’re writing about, a desire to manage your own hours, you’ll need to be a hard worker, and you’ll need to enjoy learning new skills (because there is a LOT of that in this field).

 Real-World Example: Myself